MicrosoftDocs/azure-aks-docs/articles/aks/validate-valkey-cluster.md

             self.vc.close()
     EOF
     ```
-    This python class is implementing a Locust User class that connects to the Valkey cluster and performs a set and get operation.
+    This python code is implementing a Locust User class that connects to the Valkey cluster and performs a set and get operation.
     You can expand this class to implement more complex operations.

 3. Build the Docker image and upload it to the Azure Container Registry (ACR):